-Another great way to save money on Hawaii attractions and activities is to buy an Entertainment book.
+Another great way to plan Hawaiian vacations on a budget is to buy an Entertainment book.

 Most of these deals are for Oahu and they cover things like surfing lessons, zipling, luaus, tours, etc. The deals change from year to year.

 These often go on sale for an even bigger savings.